rikonaka/katoolin4china/README.md

 # Not-Support-Tool-List

-- Some software is no longer included in the latest version of the Kail
+- Some software is no longer included in the latest version of the Kail.

-- So we will NOT install it into you system(actually we also cound't found it '.deb' package)
+- So we will NOT install it into you system (actually we also cound't found it's .deb package).

-- But you can see at https://tools.kali.org/tools-listing
+- But you can see them at https://tools.kali.org/tools-listing (because the maintenance staff of the Kali website is lazy).

-### - Information Gathering
+## - Information Gathering

 ```
 bing-ip2hosts
 ntop
 ```

-### - Vulnerability Analysis
+## - Vulnerability Analysis
 ```
 commix
 DBPwAudit